 Think of this as precision engineering for your body.
 Instead of just showing up and going through the motions, you’ll start manipulating variables to elicit a specific adaptation.
 This approach requires you to listen to your body and track your progress, ensuring you’re getting the desired results without overtaxing your system.
 The right combination of these methods will depend entirely on your goals, whether you’re training for a competitive event or aiming for peak vitality in your professional life.
 A well-designed program considers all the principles of physical training to create a sustainable path to improvement.

-Develop Strength and Power
+How to Build Explosive Strength and Power

 Strength and power are related, but they aren’t the same.
 Strength is your ability to exert force—think of a heavy deadlift.
 Power is your ability to exert that force quickly—think of jumping onto a high box.
 While foundational strength is essential, developing power is what translates that strength into explosive, real-world athleticism.
 Building a strong base with compound movements like squats, presses, and rows is the first step.